la2050/archive/_projects/2015/game-changing-marketplace-to-source-hourly-jobseekers.md

   employers like Specialty's Cafe & Bakery, The North Face, Creative Baby Warehouse, and other hourly employers.
 None of the grant will be going to the partners.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our projected cost is $250,000 for 2016.
-We will cover the additional cost from generating revenue from employers.
-If we are unable to generate revenue, we will seek angel investment.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $30,000 - Outsource development of iOS & Android app
-   $12,000 - Community donations to High Schools, and youth centers for brand awareness campaigns
-   $36,000 - Office Rent & Supplies
-   $22,000 - Social Media Advertisement (Facebook & Twitter Ads) to drive sign ups & brand awareness How do you plan to scale the success of your proposal?: >- With collaboration with city leaders and partnerships with local job training centers & job assistance organizations, we will have distribution channels to
+How do you plan to scale the success of your proposal?: >- With collaboration with city leaders and partnerships with local job training centers & job assistance organizations, we will have distribution channels to